byuitechops/d2l-to-canvas-conversion-tool/README.md

 *Daniel Greene*

-With a measure of help so large from Josh McKinney that we could probably make it its own Node module, publish it, and be praised.
+With a measure of help so large from Josh McKinney that we've come to trust our own ideas shouldn't be trusted.

 ## Purpose